 As many already know, the rides at Disney can be fun, but that isn’t exactly where the magic is at.
 It’s everywhere in the Parks!
-The ambience!
+The ambiance!
 The lights.
 The sounds.
 The sight of others having some of the best moments of their lives.

-The aromas (though, if certain scents make your ever growing tummy churn, consider a bracelet with essential oils, to get a whiff of something tolerable, when needed).
+The aromas (though, if certain scents make your ever-growing tummy churn, consider a bracelet with essential oils, to get a whiff of something tolerable when needed).

 The magic is literally prancing around each and every inch of the parks.
 So, just because you may not be able to ride the wildest rides doesn’t mean that you still won’t have a great time.
 Your pregnancy glow will certainly be shining for all of those around you.

 The Rides are Amazing

 As I mentioned, the wild and crazy rides may not be up your alley these days.
 You know, usually, the ones that have a height restriction, or flat out have a sign stating that it isn’t recommended for women who are pregnant.

 However, there are plenty of rides that are suitable for you and that little bean of yours.

 When planning your walking route (let’s be honest, pregnancy is tiring in itself, so planning your day around places to rest, snack stations and restrooms probably isn’t a bad idea), be sure to pay close attention to the rides on your map.